 Universal waste is classified as hazardous because the materials contain hazardous substances, such as mercury, lead, and nickel to list a few, which involves special recycling or disposal methods to prevent toxic waste from entering landfills and the environment.
-Disposing of universal waste requires extensive labelling procedures and can vary from state to state.
-At BWS, our hazardous waste division is certified and specializes in universal waste handling and processing to provide safe and compliant solutions that best fits each client’s needs while adhering to local, state, and federal regulations.
+Disposing of universal waste requires extensive labeling procedures and can vary from state to state.
+At BWS, our hazardous waste division is certified and specializes in universal waste handling and processing to provide safe and compliant solutions that best fit each client’s needs while adhering to local, state, and federal regulations.

 Light bulbs contain toxic substances such as mercury, nickel, lead, and trace amounts of arsenic that are harmful to the environment.
 Commercial businesses and properties that use various lighting containing these hazardous materials could face challenges properly disposing or recycling this waste.
 Our hazardous waste experts here at BWS specialize in safe handling and transporting of bulb waste.
 We partner with the largest bulb recycler to provide safe and reliable bulb recycling solutions for our customers.